microsoft/playwright/docs/src/test-api/class-testoptions.md

 * `'on'`: Record trace for each test.
 * `'retain-on-failure'`: Record trace for each test, but remove all traces from successful test runs.
 * `'on-first-retry'`: Record trace only when retrying a test for the first time.
+* `'on-all-retries'`: Record traces only when retrying for all retries.

 For more control, pass an object that specifies `mode` and trace features to enable.